 The Anticoagulation Forum|Ansell Fellowship Program provides grant funding to support advanced training for physicians dedicated to the fields of venous thromboembolism (VTE), vascular diseases, anticoagulation, and related areas.
 This 1-year fellowship in General Vascular Medicine will not only increase the number of expert clinicians equipped to provide evidence-based management to patients at risk for thrombosis, but also create a new generation of clinical investigators who will further improve upon current anticoagulation treatment paradigms.

-The AC Forum will be accepting applications for the 2021-2022 fellowship year beginning in June 2020.
+Applications for the 2021-2022 fellowship year are being accepted through October 1, 2020.
 This award is supported by an educational grant from Janssen Biotech, Inc., administered by Janssen Scientific Affairs, LLC.

 Venous and arterial thromboembolism are major causes of morbidity and mortality, and their incidence is anticipated to double by 2050.
 Antithrombotic therapies (including antiplatelet therapies) used to prevent or treat these thromboembolic events are dangerous and burdensome, if not managed properly.